-Then he reached into the container with a spoon-like utensil: three-pronged, longhandled, functional.
-And lifted a portion of the slop toward her.
+Then he reached into the container with a spoon-like utensil: three-pronged, long-handled, functional.

-She blinked.

-Stared.

-"Are you-" her voice died in her throat.

-He was going to feed her?

-Like she was... helpless?

-Or...

-Not helpless.

-Not mocked.

-It wasn't derision she saw in his posture.

-It was... something else.

-Care.

-It hit her square in the chest like a blow.

-Not the kind of feeding you give to livestock.
-Or prisoners.
-Or playthings.

-No. This was gentle .
-Intentional.

 He was nurturing her.
 The shock of it rooted her to the seat, mouth dry.
 She glanced up at his helmet, at the faceless mask that still kept him hidden from her, even now.
 But his body-the warmth, the steadiness, the absolute stillness as he held that strange alien spoon out to her-spoke louder than words ever could.
 He's feeding me.
 She should've refused.
 Should've pulled away.
 Shaken her head.
 Asserted herself somehow.
+But she didn't.
 She opened her mouth.
 And let him feed her.
 As if in a daze, she leaned forward and took the first bite.
 The taste hit her instantly-faintly metallic, gluey, the barest hint of something vegetable, but mostly, it was sludge.
 It wasn't revolting so much as empty .
 Like eating memory.
 Like swallowing ghosts.
 But there was something else happening.
 Something she didn't understand.
 Because he was kneeling.
 Kneeling.